 DOES ANY OF THE MONEY RAISED GO TO UNITED WAY WORLDWIDE?

 No. No donor dollars go to United Way Worldwide programming.

 The local United Way administrative overhead is approximately 10.9 percent, a percentage cost much less than when member agencies do separate fund-raising.

 HOW DO I MAKE CONTRIBUTIONS?

-Login into the online pledging system or fill out the paper pledge form your team captain has given you.
+Login into the online pledging system or fill out the paper pledge form.
 If you have not received a form you can download your own here.